 The single most important way you can help the Sacramento Bicycle Kitchen is by giving us a little bit of your time.
 There are many tasks that need to be done, from wrenching in the shop to writing grants, and we can find a way to put your skills to use.
-Most of the jobs below are supervised by another volunteer you can contact.
-If no contact info is given, you can always get in touch with our.

 We have three major positions that volunteers can fill during shop hours.